Elvis on Ed Sullivan.

 If you’re reading this blog, you likely know what happened.
 The 1971 Monte Bello, which had come in second behind Stag’s Leap amongst the California producers (and 5th overall out of the top 10) in the original tasting, swept the results, taking top honors at both the London and Napa tastings.
 And the 2000 Monte Bello won the young Cabernet competition.

 So much for the debate.
 Questions answered, argument over.

 Starting May 1st, and running through May 24th (the actual anniversary day for both tastings), we will be celebrating this historic happening, and specifically, the incomparably significant role the Ridge Vineyards Monte Bello played in these dramas.
 Here are the details:

 –Judgement of Paris Anniversary–

 May 24 marks the 5th anniversary of the re-enactment and the 35th anniversary of the original tasting.
 In celebration of these historic occasions, we are offering special pricing on our 2007 Monte Bello through May 24.

 ATP & Z List Members – $115

 We are proudly pouring the 2007 Monte Bello in our tasting rooms, and we invite you to share in this delicious taste of history.

-Categories: Bordeaux varietals, Cabernet Franc, Cabernet Sauvignon, Events & Photographs, History, Merlot, Monte Bello, Paul Draper, Petit Verdot, Press Reviews, Ridge Memorabilia, Special Offerings, Tasting Flights, Varietals & Blends, Vineyards and Oenology, Viticultural Salmagundi, Wine Clubs, Wine Tales, Winemaking
+Categories: Bordeaux varietals, Cabernet Franc, Cabernet Sauvignon, Events, History, Merlot, Monte Bello, Offerings, Paul Draper, Petit Verdot, Press Reviews, Ridge Memorabilia, Tasting Flights, Varietals & Blends, Vineyards, Viticultural Salmagundi, Wine Clubs, Wine Tales, Winemaking